7shi/dante-la-el/Inferno/Bard/README.md

 * https://www.gutenberg.org/ebooks/1004

 However, since some parts of the text differ from Dante's original when viewed line by line, I decided to modify Norton's translation.

+## Carlyle

+I thought Carlyle's literal translation was a suitable bridge to Italian.
+However, when I actually compared it to other translations, I decided that the wording was a bit dated and that Norton's was more appropriate.